 3-Focus on the Vital Few Projects

 The Transformation Program PMO and the Enterprise PMO proposed a very first action.
-They decided to invite the Executive Committee to challenge the existing portfolio against the Change Effort Map.
-This action consisted in identifying the vital few projects within the organization and which of the other projects should be stopped or postponed.
+They invited the Executive Committee to challenge the existing portfolio against the Change Effort Map and project priorities.
+The leadership team identified their vital few projects within the organization.
+And they decided to stop or postpone the lower-priority projects.

 The organization’s executives agreed to pursue the realization of the high-impact, low-effort projects.

-But most of all, they dedicated a special attention and support to the high-impact, high-effort projects, using the time and the resources saved from the stopped projects.
+But most of all, they dedicated a special attention and support to the high-impact, high-effort projects (the “special focus” projects).
+They adjusted attention, time and resources to the real needs of these important projects.
+And of course they disengaged key resources from the stopped projects.

 The End Result

-- This three-step process produced a new portfolio that was better focused on what the organization really need to do and could do.
+- This three-step process engaged the leadership team in better managing their strategic initiative portfolio.
+It produced a revised portfolio that was better focused on what the organization really needed to do and could do.

-- And people agreed to engage in the new transformation program.
+- As a result, people generally accepted to engage with the highest priority in the new transformation program.

 To your continued success